ajaygunalan/dsp_coursera_epfl_matlab/README.md

 1. `Sampler` should be contionous instead of `randn` in `CS_Imaging_Demo`.

 ### Key Issues:
-1. How to convert spiral curve into a matrix so that when multipled with image it contains pixel value.
+1. How to convert spiral curve into a matrix so that when multipled with image it contains pixel value along that spiral curve.
-2. Then, the image being vectorised `img1(:)`.
+2. Then, if the image being vectorised `img1(:)`.
 How will it affect the matrix?

 ### Approach: